thriveweb/see-civil/content/see-civil/infrustructure-projects/south-johnstone-road-trnp-pavement-rehabillitation.md

 content: >-
-  The South Johnstone Road Pavement Rehabilitation project involved localised widening, pavement rehabilitation and drainage works on a state significant road, just south of Innifail in far north Queensland.
+  The South Johnstone Road Pavement Rehabilitation project involved localised widening, pavement rehabilitation and drainage works on a state significant road, just south of Innisfail in far north Queensland.
 SEE Civil utilised a combination of locally appointed staff and fly-in/fly-out teams to deliver the project.
 videoSection: